Algo-Foundry/stateless-sc/README.md

 #### Fund recovery check
 1. Receiver is `acc1` address.
 2. Current block round is past the `timeout` value supplied.
-For simplicity sake, assume `timeout` value is `current block round + 10`.
+For simplicity sake, assume `timeout` value is `50` rounds ahead of the block round when the contract account is first created.

 ### Contract deployment
 Complete the code in `scripts/htlc.js` to fund this stateless smart contract.
 Calculate the timeout value and update the contract's template parameters before deployment.
 Save the timeout as a checkpoint key value pair for later use.